Clarity for your novel

 Podcasts and video for writers

 The Shit No One Tells You About Writing Each episode of this podcast is a miniature master class in writing for traditional publication.
-You won’t just get better at writing query letters; you’ll become a better writer.
+Even if you don’t write in the same genre as these agents represent, you’ll see how the laser focus that goes into writing better query letters will also make you a better writer.

 Want more advice like this?
 Sign up for Baker’s Dozen, 13 things for your writing, fresh out of the editorial oven every month.